Read the book and email me when you pick your party date!

-Jennifer, a natural networker, said that my book gives people a way to make friends and build relationships in a fun way.
+Jennifer, a natural networker, told me that my book gives people a practical way to make friends and build relationships.
+And she proved it.

 Doesn’t that sound better than a huge event where you don’t really meet anyone?